Kavanaugh accuser Christine Blasey Ford demands 'full investigation' by FBI before testifying, in letter from her lawyers

 "This is a woman who has been profoundly impacted by this," Feinstein said.
 "Now, I can't say everything's truthful.
 I don't know."

-Earlier Tuesday, Judiciary Committee member Sen. Lindsey Graham, R-S.C., rejected a comparison to the Clarence Thomas epsiode.
+Earlier Tuesday, Judiciary Committee member Sen. Lindsey Graham, R-S.C., rejected a comparison to the Clarence Thomas episode.

 "You’re talking about history," Graham said.
 "We’re not looking back.
 We’re looking forward.”